popgenomics/ABConline/README.md

 **uses pypy as python interpreter**
 import sys
 import os
+import random
+import time
 from math import ceil
-import random
 from numpy.random import uniform
 from numpy.random import binomial
 from numpy.random import beta
-from random import shuffle
 from numpy.random import randint
-import time

 # 3 - R
+**Executables have to be linked to a bin directory**
 ## scripts
 **uses Rscript from /usr/bin or elsewhere**
 2pops/collaborative_plot.R